History of the function concept: Functions before the 17th century

-The notion of "function" in analysis
+Notion of function in analysis

 The term "function" was literally introduced by Gottfried Leibniz, in a 1673 letter, to describe a quantity related to points of a curve, such as a coordinate or curve's slope.
 Johann Bernoulli started calling expressions made of a single variable "functions."
 In 1698, he agreed with Leibniz that any quantity formed "in an algebraic and transcendental manner" may be called a function of x.
 By 1718, he came to regard as a function "any expression made up of a variable and some constants."
 Alexis Claude Clairaut (in approximately 1734) and Leonhard Euler introduced the familiar notation ${f(x)}$ for the value of a function.

 The functions considered in those times are called today differentiable functions.
 For this type of function, one can talk about limits and derivatives; both are measurements of the output or the change in the output as it depends on the input or the change in the input.
 Such functions are the basis of calculus.